 (4) Tax exemption to startups:

 To promote the growth of Startups and address working capital requirements,

 Startups will be exempted from income tax for 3 years.

 (5) Tax Exemption on Investments above Fair Market Value (Angel Tax):

-Angle tax (which is 30.9% in India) is a term used to refer to the income tax payable on capital raised by unlisted companies via issue of shares where the share price is seen in excess of the fair market valueof the shares sold.
+Angle tax (which is 30.9% in India) is a term used to refer to the income tax payable on capital raised by unlisted companies via issue of shares where the share price is seen in excess of the [simple_tooltip content=’Fair market value- price in the open market.’]fair market value[/simple_tooltip]of the shares sold.
 The excess realization is treated as income and taxed accordingly.

 What are the exemption limits for Angel Tax?

 - Startups, whose aggregate amount of paid up share capital (money received from shareholders in exchange for shares of stock) and share premium (the difference between the par value and the selling price) does not exceed Rs 25 crore (earlier it was Rs.
 10 crore) are eligible for angel tax exemption.